torounit/custom-post-type-permalinks/readme.txt

 == Installation ==

-*.
-Download the custom-post-type-permalinks.zip file to your computer.
+* Download the custom-post-type-permalinks.zip file to your computer.
-*.
-Unzip the file.
+* Unzip the file.
-*.
-Upload the `custom-post-type-permalinks` directory to your `/wp-content/plugins/` directory.
+* Upload the `custom-post-type-permalinks` directory to your `/wp-content/plugins/` directory.
-*.
-Activate the plugin through the 'Plugins' menu in WordPress.
+* Activate the plugin through the 'Plugins' menu in WordPress.

 That's it.
 You can access the permalinks setting by going to *Settings -> Permalinks*.

 == Screenshots ==

-*. screenshot-1.png
+* screenshot-1.png

 == Changelog ==

+= 0.9.3.3 =
+* has_archive Bug Fix.
+* Fixed a bug in the link, including the extension.

 = 0.9.3.2 =
 * wp_get_archives Bug Fix.